LoopKit/Loop/README.md

 - **If the transmitter's battery nearly runs out it will read HIGH**.
 It is extremely important to use the Dexcom app and Spike in follower mode to avoid this issue.
 If you're using Spike directly with the rechargeable transmitter, **Loop will deliver large boluses due to the erroneously reported increase in levels**.

 # You are on branch spike-autobolus
-This branch is a merge of https://github.com/LoopKit/Loop/tree/automatic-bolus and https://github.com/cyoung1024/Loop/tree/dev-spike.
+This branch is a merge of https://github.com/LoopKit/Loop/tree/automatic-bolus and https://github.com/Andrei0105/Loop/tree/dev-spike.

-Last updated on Jun 10, 2020
+Last updated on Aug 23, 2020

-Last commit merged from automatic-bolus: https://github.com/LoopKit/Loop/commit/5fa561e2e74feca74f8115a2852ea3926ab27dcd

-Last commit merged from dev-spike: https://github.com/cyoung1024/Loop/commit/79435954af008d1e3ae71304868be39016f9ef61

 ![App Icon](/Loop/DefaultAssets.xcassets/AppIcon.appiconset/Icon-Small-40%402x.png?raw=true)